RetroReversing/retroReversing/categories/misc/Conferences.md

 Story: Writing Skills for Game Developers | Bates | Game Design | Using Video Input for Games | Marks | Game Design |

+### The Demo Scene, an Introduction
+There was a **special session** that didn't appear in the conference proceedings book which was presented by  [Vincent Scheib](https://history.siggraph.org/person/vincent-scheib/) and another unknown author simply known as **Foo** (surname or programming joke?).
+It is unclear if this session actually took place, it was listen on the GDC Website: [Game Developers Conference - Archives - 2001- Special Sessions Proceedings](https://web.archive.org/web/20020804123427/http://gdconf.com/archives/proceedings/2001/general_papers.html) with a Word document that was never backed up the the Wayback Machine.

+This may be the same session also presented by Scheib at SIGGRAPH 2002 called [The Demo Scene](https://history.siggraph.org/learning/the-demo-scene-by-engell-nielsen-haines-lehtinen-scheib-and-taylor/).

+If this session did take place, it is a great example of game developers reaching out to the hobbiest Demoscene for very talented graphics programmers.

 ---
 ## GDC 2002